anushnadhar/Titanic-dataset/README.md

 * Detect anomalies or missing data, which could affect analysis outcomes.
 * Visualize relationships between variables using plots.

+## How to Use

+To view the visualization, follow these steps:
+1. Download the Tableau workbook from the repository.
+2. Open Tableau Desktop or Tableau Public.
+3. Open the downloaded workbook to interact with the visualization.

 ## Findings and Insights

 -**Survival Proportions:**